Server Hosting Tutorial

 - Run

-via terminal on macOS/Linux) - Forward your network ports
+via terminal on macOS/Linux) - Open your Space Station 14 Launcher and click on

 Port Forwarding